Key dates for the 2024-2025 Kindergarten Readiness Snapshot

 Engaging with families to build strong relationships during children’s transition into kindergarten is a key strategy to prepare children, families, and schools for a successful start to the kindergarten year.
-All Kansas elementary schools are required to partner with families to better understand incoming kindergarten students’ development.
-The Ages & Stages Questionnaires®, Third Edition (ASQ-3) and Ages & Stages Questionnaires®: Social-Emotional, Second Edition (ASQ:SE-2) provide a snapshot of children’s developmental milestones.
+All Kansas elementary schools are required to partner with families to complete the Ages & Stages Questionnaires®, Third Edition (ASQ-3) and Ages & Stages Questionnaires®: Social-Emotional, Second Edition (ASQ:SE-2).
+These tools provide a snapshot of children’s developmental milestones.
 As caregivers know their children best, they complete both questionnaires.

-For the 2023-24 Kindergarten Readiness Snapshot, districts and private school systems may begin screening April 1.
-Please contact Amy Rzadczynski via email at email@example.com if you would like to begin prior to April 1.
+For the 2024-2025 Kindergarten Readiness Snapshot, districts and private school systems may begin screening March 1, 2024.
 All schools must administer both the ASQ-3 and the ASQ:SE-2 to incoming kindergarten students by Sept.
-20, and all data (including pending Family Access screenings) must be entered into ASQ Online by Oct.
-10.
+20. All data (including pending Family Access screenings) must be entered into ASQ Online by Friday, Sept.
+27, 2024.

 Districts/private school systems should review the following expectations regarding springtime administration of the Kindergarten Readiness Snapshot:

 Districts/private school systems are not required to submit an application or survey to KSDE to begin the Kindergarten Readiness Snapshot in the springtime.